 * At the inquest William Ironmonger was found to have died from ‘convulsions’.

 Robert came to Ilkeston in the later 1860’s to take over the practice of Dr. Date in 1868.
+And in that same year he became surgeon to the Duke of Rutland Lodge.

 He married Elizabeth Ann Ball, youngest child of William and Susannah (nee Bennett) in 1872.